dsenech/qcm_wed_doc/_sources/defining_models.rst.txt

     * 'dz' : same, in the :math:`z` direction (this one does not require Nambu doubling)
 #.
 The wavevector :math:`\mathbf{Q}` of the density wave.
 It has real components (in multiples of :math:`\pi`) and it must be commensurate with the super unit cell within some small numerical tolerance.

-Additional keyword arguments to ``density_wave()`` include the link on which the density wave is defined (for bond-density waves), bands involved (for multi-band models), additional phases and amplitudes, etc. Again, see the reference section for details.
+Additional keyword arguments to ``density_wave()`` include the link on which the density wave is defined (for bond-density waves), lattice orbitals involved (for multi-band models), additional phases and amplitudes, etc. Again, see the reference section for details.

 A more complex example